1-800-460-5597 (US & Canada)

 Toni Raftery has worked at Norwich University since March 2004.
-In addition to serving as the associate program director for the Master of Business Administration and Master of Science in Leadership programs, she has also been an instructional developer and lead project manager for the College of Graduate and Continuing Studies.
+In addition to serving as the associate program director for the business administration, leadership and executive leadership graduate programs, she has also been an instructional developer and lead project manager for the College of Graduate and Continuing Studies.
 Previously, she was the website and online marketing manager for an international publishing company and co-owned a small specialty foods company.
 She has a master’s degree in public administration from Norwich University and has completed the project management concentration in the Master in Business Administration program.

 Ashley Lopez joined Norwich University in November 2015 and is currently in the role of Student Services Advisor for the MBA program.
 After working with children for 10 years and directing a learning program, Ashley brings her passion for education to the university level.
 Her background in teaching and experience in management allows her to successfully assist students and understand the ways people learn.
 Ashley holds a bachelor's degree in childhood education from the State University of New York at Potsdam and a master's degree in literacy education from Syracuse University.